MicrosoftDocs/machine-learning-server-docs/microsoft-r/includes/r-open/mro-intro.md

 Visit the [MRAN Website](https://mran.microsoft.com/) to learn more about Microsoft R Open and download it.

-> [!NOTE]
+>[!WARNING]
-> MRO is a requirement of both R Client and R Server.
-Customers can choose to install the version of MRO required for each product during the installation process for each product.
-You cannot choose a different version to use with your Microsoft R product.
-There is one exception to the integrated setup experience: Cloudera Manager.
-If you are using Cloudera Manager to install R Server for Hadoop in a multi-node configuration, you have to install MRO separately.
-The distribution for this package is not through MRAN.
-For more information and download instructions, see [Install Microsoft R Server 9.0.1 on Hadoop](../../rserver-install-hadoop-901.md).
+>Microsoft R Open is a requirement of both Microsoft R Client and R Server.
+Only install the version of Microsoft R Open required for your product.
+Typically, the installation of R Open is handled for you by the setup process.
+However, in offline scenarios when no internet connection is available on the target machine, you must manually download the R Open version using only the link specified in the installer or installation guide.
+Do NOT go to MRAN and download it from there or you may inadvertently get the wrong version for your Microsoft R product.